italia/spid-sp-test/README.md

   --authn-url AUTHN_URL
                         URL where the SP initializes the Authentication Request to this IDP,it can also be a file:/// -tr, --test-response  execute SAML2 responses
+  -nsr, --no-send-response
-  -tp TEMPLATE_PATH, --template-path TEMPLATE_PATH
+                        print SAML2 Response without sending back to SP.
+It only works with '-tr' -tp TEMPLATE_PATH, --template-path TEMPLATE_PATH
                         templates containing SAML2 xml templates for response tests -tn [TEST_NAMES [TEST_NAMES ...]], --test-names [TEST_NAMES [TEST_NAMES ...]]